-Load affected Major issues Ashley GXP The Ashley GXP has a "Grid Direct" single major consumer and cannot be restored within 15 seconds.
-Southbrook, Burnt Hill, Swannanoa and Kaiapoi Limited ability to achieve Transpower's load requirements during a half-bus outage.
-Southbrook and Kaiapoi 11 kV Forecast to exceed security-of-supply capacity in FY26.
+Load affected Major issues Growth and security projects We recognise this as a gap in the Security of Supply Standard and have discussed and agreed this configuration with the single consumer supplied via this site.
+Ashley GXP The Ashley GXP has a "Grid Direct" single major consumer and cannot be restored within 15 seconds.
+Southbrook, Burnt Hill, Limited ability to achieve • Coldstream 66/11 kV zone substation programme.
+Swannanoa and Kaiapoi Transpower's load requirements during a half-bus outage.
+Develop long-term 66 kV interconnection capacity between Waipara, Southbrook, and the future Coldstream zone substation.
+Southbrook and Kaiapoi 11 kV Forecast to exceed security-of-supply capacity in FY26. • Construction of Coldstream zone substation planned for FY26-FY29, along with tactical reinforcement projects to allow load transfer to Ashley and Swannanoa.